ankitadalvi585/ankitadalvi585/README.md

 🔭 I’m currently working on Data Analytics, Business Intelligence and Machine Learning projects, while pursuing certifications to stay at the forefront of innovation.

-🌱 I’m exploring Advanced Data Analytics techniques honing my expertise in tools like Python, SQL, Tableau, Looker and Power BI, and blending my analytical skills with project management to create meaningful business impacts.
+🌱 I’m exploring Advanced Data Analytics techniques honing my expertise in tools like Python, SQL, Excel, Tableau, Looker and Power BI, and blending my analytical skills with project management to create meaningful business impacts.

 👯 I’m eager to collaborate on real-world challenges and projects that leverage data-driven solutions to drive informed decisions and foster growth.